Fairchild Semiconductor

 Fairchild Semiconductor International, Inc. was an American semiconductor company based in San Jose, California.
-Founded in 1957 as a division of Fairchild Camera and Instrument, it became a pioneer in the manufacturing of transistors and of integrated circuits.
+It was founded in 1957 as a division of Fairchild Camera and Instrument by the "traitorous eight" who defected from Shockley Semiconductor Laboratory.
+It became a pioneer in the manufacturing of transistors and of integrated circuits.
 Schlumberger bought the firm in 1979 and sold it to National Semiconductor in 1987; Fairchild was spun off as an independent company again in 1997.
 In September 2016, Fairchild was acquired by ON Semiconductor.